Book Review: All The Ugly and Wonderful Things by Bryn Greenwood

 Description:

-Everything changes one night when she sees Kellen, a tattooed ex-con with a good heart who is one of her father’s thugs, crash his motorcycle.
+Everything changes one night when she sees Kellen, a tattooed ex-con with a good heart who is one of her father’s thugs, crashes his motorcycle.
 What happens next is an intense and startling love story between two unusual people that raises complex issues and serves as a reminder of all the positive and negative aspects that life has to offer.

 Book Summary | All The Ugly and Wonderful Things by Bryn Greenwood